 Encroachment Permits are issued only to state-licensed contractors possessing a city business license.

-Download the Encroachment Permit Application (PDF), or obtain a hard copy are at 1000 Spring Street, 2nd Floor.
+Download the Encroachment Permit Application (PDF), or obtain a hard copy at 1000 Spring Street, 2nd Floor.
 The contractor performing the work is required to complete the permit application by supplying:

 - Contractor information